-A student entering the Doctoral Program in the Department with a Master's degree from another department or institution is required to take a minimum of two half courses at the 800 level.
+A student entering the Doctoral Program after completing a Masters degree from Queen's another or Canadian University is required to take a minimum of two half courses at the 800 level:

-- 1. Pathology 830/930 Departmental Research Seminar Series - 2.
-To be chosen by the student and supervisor
+- 1. Pathology 827 Research Project in Pathology - 2.
+Pathology 830/930 Departmental Research Seminar Series